kuzzleio/documentation/src/core/1/guides/essentials/store-access-data/index.md

 | document | line |
 | field | column |

-Elaticsearch has 3 major differences compared to a traditional SQL database:
+Comparing document-oriented storages with relational databases would require a more thorough analysis, but for the purposes of this guide, we shall reduce the list of differences to the following 3 items:
-  - the unique identifier of the documents (`_id`) is stored outside the content of the documents,
+  - Documents are identified with a unique identifier, which is stored separately from the content of documents (compared to primary/foreign keys, stored alongside the data they identify),
-  - no advanced joint system,
+  - no advanced join system,
   - a default delay between writing a document and its availability via the method [document:search](/core/1/api/controllers/document/search).

-All these differences should be taken into account when modeling your [database](/core/1/guides/essentials/database-mappings) and your application.
+All these differences should be taken into account when modeling your [data model](/core/1/guides/essentials/database-mappings) and your application.

-## Create indexes and collections
+## Creating indexes and collections

 The creation of indexes and collections is done through the API via the methods [index:create](/core/1/api/controllers/index/create) and [collection:create](/core/1/api/controllers/collection/create).